blakeheselden-pixel/DesignPattern/README.md

 The second part is the test folder, which contains the files needed to run the testing suite we made for our code.

 ## Testing Method
+This project includes a suite of JUnit 5 test classes located in src/test/java.
+The tests are made to validate the devices behave as expected and implementation of the Abstract Factory Pattern is done correctly.
+Test Classes:
+FactoryBrandATest - Verifies that FactoryBrandA creates SmartBulbA and SmartLockA.
+Ensures created objects are not null and have the correct manufacturer
+FactoryBrandBTest - Verifies that FactoryBrandB creates SmartBulbB and SmartLockB.
+Ensures created objects are not null and have the correct manufacturer
+SmartBulbTest - Confirms that bulb from each factory are of the correct subtype (SmartbulbA/SmartBulbB).
+Validates manufacturer branding strings.
+SmartLockTest - Confirms that locks from each factory are of the correct subtype (SmartLockA/SmartLockB).
+Validates manufacturer brandin strings.
+AssignmentTest - End to end test covering the two required assignment cases; Creating a Brand A Buld from FactoryBrandA, Creating a Brand B Lock from FactoryBrandB.
+Verifies correct instantiation, subtype, and manufacturer.

 We used a .
 Should you run into any troubles getting a correct output, please take a look at our screen dumps for what you should see when you run the tests.